Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 There’s bound to be plenty to improve upon.
 You won’t have the perfect webinar the first time you try.
 Your entire screen will freeze, the ‘rec’ button will decide not to work and a million other little things will go wrong.

-But if you’ve prepared well and chosen the right tool then you'll be fine.
-It’s now time to be introspective, measure your success and think about how you can do better next time - because the best businesses are always looking for ways to improve.
+But if you’ve prepared well and chosen the right tools, you'll be fine.
+It’s now time to be introspective, measure your success and think about how you can do better next time— because the best businesses are always looking for ways to improve.

 Armed with these ten steps you’ll be ready to build your own live event from the ground up.
 Plan carefully, collaborate with your team, pick the right gear and listen to the needs of your audience.